- Studying at APU

 - May I submit any original documents by fax or online?

-- No. APU must receive your official documents by post.
-As we cannot verify the authenticity of faxes or electronic images, they cannot be used to make an admissions decision.
+- No. After acceptance to APU, APU must receive your official documents by post.
+As we cannot verify the authenticity of faxes or electronic images, they cannot be used for enrollment procedures.

 - I cannot pay the application fee.
 Can you waive the application fee for me?